Zetaphor/carthing-template/README.md

 The `push-app.sh` script will build the app, push it to the carthing, setup the on-device HTTP/Websocket proxy, restart Chromium, and setup the adb ports.

 The `on-device-proxy.sh` script and `install-proxy.sh` scripts are both modified versions from [DeskThing](https://github.com/ItsRiprod/DeskThing).

+This script was developed and tested on Linux, it may work on MacOS with slight modifications.